Change pharmacy ownership (not involving relocation)

 The Delegate can grant approval only during business hours and on a business day in the Australian Capital Territory.

-On the day of settlement, the application contact must email the Department confirming that the pharmacy has legally transferred to the applicant pharmacist(s) and the pharmacy is open and able to supply PBS medicines.
+On the day of settlement, prior to 4:00 pm Canberra time, the application contact must email the Department to provide any outstanding documents and confirm that the pharmacy has legally transferred to the applicant pharmacist(s) and the pharmacy is open and able to supply PBS medicines.

 Once confirmed, the new owner(s) will be approved to supply PBS medicines.

-(Note that PBS online claims cannot be made without a PKI certificate.
+(Note that PBS online cannot be accessed without a PKI certificate.
 See the section below about claiming for PBS medicines.)

 To view the end-to-end process for a change of ownership application, see the Change of Ownership application process map.

-Change pharmacy business nameTo notify of a change of pharmacy business name, the approved pharmacist must:
+Change pharmacy business nameTo notify of a change of pharmacy business name:

-- submit a Notification of change of pharmacy registered business (trading) name form;
+- submit a Notification of change of pharmacy registered business (trading) name form via the PBS Approved Suppliers Portal

 - provide evidence from the relevant state or territory regulatory authority of the name change.

-Change size of approved pharmacy premisesApproval must be obtained before expanding/contracting the size of a pharmacy.
-Please email [email protected] to request the application form.
-The approved pharmacist will be required to:
+Change size of approved pharmacy premisesApproval must be obtained before expanding/contracting the size of an approved pharmacy.
+To apply for approval, the applicant(s) must:

 - provide copies of the current and proposed plans of the premises; and

-- notify the relevant state or territory regulatory authority that the pharmacy premises have been resized.
+- provide evidence that the relevant state or territory regulatory authority has approved, or been notified of, the resizing of the pharmacy premises.

-Change of bank account detailsTo notify of the bank account into which PBS payments are to be made, the Notification of bank account details for an approved pharmacist form (PDF 107 KB) must be submitted.
+Change of bank account detailsTo notify of the bank account into which PBS payments are to be made, the Notification of bank account details for an approved pharmacy form, signed by all business owners, must be submitted via the PBS Approved Suppliers Portal.

 Change of postal detailsIf PBS statements are required to be sent to a postal address and not the pharmacy address, email [email protected].
 The request must be submitted by the owner(s) of the pharmacy and include the pharmacy name, address and approval number, and the details of the new postal address and contact details.
 (Note that PBS statements cannot be emailed.)

-Authority to permit person(s) to enquire and/or sign claim formsTo provide authority to permit person(s) to enquire and/or sign PBS claim forms, the Authority to permit person(s) to enquire and/or sign claim forms on behalf of approved pharmacist(s) form must be submitted.
+Authority to permit person(s) to enquire and/or sign claim formsTo provide authority to permit person(s) to enquire and/or sign PBS claim forms, the Authority to permit person(s) to enquire and/or sign claim forms on behalf of approved pharmacist(s) form signed by one of the business owners, must be submitted via the PBS Approved Suppliers Portal.

-Temporary pharmacy closure – deactivationAn approved pharmacist that needs to close their pharmacy temporarily must first request deactivation, in writing, before ceasing supply of pharmaceutical benefits.
+Temporary pharmacy closure – deactivationIf an approved pharmacy needs to be closed temporarily, the business owner(s) must first request deactivation, in writing, before ceasing supply of pharmaceutical benefits.
 Further information is available in the Department of Health's Deactivation guidelines.

 Pharmacy affected by disasterIf the pharmacy is affected by disaster, permission to supply PBS medicines at alternative premises for a temporary period can be obtained.